Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Randomized Compiling for Measurements

-where $R$ denotes that $P$ is chosen at random from the $n$-qubit Pauli group $\mathbb{P}_n$ each time.
 In \fig\ref{fig:fig1}e, we plot the full confusion matrix for qubits Q3, Q4, and Q5 reconstructed using MRC with $K=100$ randomizations \cite{hashim2023benchmarking}.
-We observe that the diagonal readout fidelities $p(i|i)$ are all approximately equal, showing that we have eliminated state-dependent errors due to $T_1$ decay.
-Moreover, the off-diagonal probabilities $p(i|j) \; \forall \; j \ne i$ are symmetric along the diagonal, suggesting that we have eliminated context-dependent readout errors due to readout crosstalk.
-Therefore, under MRC, we can describe readout errors as a purely stochastic process in which the probability of a bit flip for any given qubit is independent of the preparation state.
-It should be noted that a similar method was introduced in \cite{smith2021qubit, hicks2021readout} by inserting bit-flips prior to measurement.
-However, bit-flip averaging does not provide a complete twirl of the readout noise, as phase randomization is also necessary in order to describe readout errors are purely stochastic.
-For example, suppose a qubit is in the $\ket{i+}$ state prior to measurement; here, a coherent-$X$ error during measurement will result in an incorrect results distribution.
-However, by randomly insert Pauli-$Z$ gates prior to measurement, the impact of the coherent-$X$ error will be averaged away on the ensemble level \footnote{While Pauli-$Z$ gates can be implemented entirely via phase shifts in the following pulse, this will have no effect if the gate directly precedes a measurement.
-Instead, we implement Pauli-$Z$ gates using the $ZXZXZ$ decomposition of the gate, such that physical pulses are always played prior to measurement.} Finally, it is worth noting that because readout errors are state-independent under MRC, the effect of readout errors on Pauli expectation values can be efficiently corrected by re-scaling by the average readout fidelity \cite{van2022model}.
+We observe that the diagonal readout fidelities $p(i|i)$ are all approximately equal, and the off-diagonal probabilities $p(i|j) \; \forall \; j \ne i$ are approximately symmetric along the diagonal, suggesting that we have eliminated state- and context-dependent readout errors due to $T_1$ decay and readout crosstalk.
+This provides experimental evidence that under MRC, we can describe readout errors as a purely stochastic process in which the probability of a bit-flip for any given qubit is independent of the preparation state (see also Appendix \ref{sec:8q_mrc_qprc}).

+It should be noted that a similar method to MRC was introduced in \cite{smith2021qubit, hicks2021readout} by inserting bit-flips prior to measurement.
+However, bit-flip averaging does not provide a complete twirl of the readout noise, as phase randomization is also necessary in order to describe readout errors as purely stochastic.
+For example, suppose a qubit is in the $\ket{i+}$ state prior to measurement; here, a coherent-$X$ error during measurement \cite{chen2019detector} will result in an incorrect result distribution.
+However, by randomly inserting Pauli-$Z$ gates prior to measurement, the impact of the coherent-$X$ error will be averaged away on the ensemble level \footnote{While Pauli-$Z$ gates can be implemented entirely via phase shifts in the following pulse, this will have no effect if the gate directly precedes a measurement.
+Instead, we implement Pauli-$Z$ gates using the $ZXZXZ$ decomposition of the gate, such that physical pulses are always played prior to measurement.}.
+Finally, it is worth noting that because readout errors are state-independent under MRC, the effect of readout errors on Pauli expectation values can be efficiently corrected by re-scaling by the average readout fidelity \cite{van2022model}.